 “work all things together for good” – Romans 8:28

 regardless of how we might fall short of our best intentions at times.

-It is also imperative that we recognize our own dependence upon God’s unlimited grace and love for us and then extend that same love and grace (a greater love than we can conjure on our own apart from the Divine) to our children.
+Secondly- it is also imperative that we recognize our own dependence upon God’s unlimited grace and love for us and then extend that same love and grace (a greater love than we have on our own apart from the Divine) to our children.

-Finally we simply must recognize that these beautiful young people that we have the privilege of nurturing and cultivating are created in the very image of God, their Heavenly Father (let’s truly hope that they take after Him more than us anyway.
-Our amazing Creator God has made all children just as capable of learning on their own as their bodies are capable of growing (on their own.
+Finally- we must simply recognize that these beautiful young people that we have the privilege of nurturing and cultivating are created in the very image of God, their Heavenly Father.
+And let’s truly hope that they take after Him more than us anyway.
+Our amazing Creator God has made all children just as capable of learning on their own as their bodies are capable of growing on their own.
 The great Shepherd prepares a beautiful banquet before us… let’s follow His example and do the same for our children as we nurture their bodies, minds and souls.